macstepien/macstepien.github.io/_posts/2019-09-24-human-following-robot.md

  <img width="200" height="200" src="/pics/RosbotFollower/rosbot.jpg">
 ---

-In this tutorial I describe one way to make robot detect and follow people, it won't make a great spy but could be useful to carry luggage or groceries.
+In this tutorial I describe one way to make robot detect and follow people - it won't make a great spy but could be useful to carry luggage or groceries.
 Whole system was implemented on Husarion's ROSbot with ESP32 as a remote.
-To find people I used scans from LiDAR with my detector which turned out to be fast and quite reliable.
+To find people I used scans from LiDAR (RPLidar A2) with my detector, which turned out to be fast and quite reliable.
 I also tested other LiDAR approaches available on ROS - leg_detector and leg_tracker but in this case didn't perform well enough.
-Another way is upper_body_detector which uses RGBD camera to detect humans, but as name suggests it needs to see upper part of body - this will be a problem if we want our robot to stay close, also it didn't perform very well and was slower.
+Another package I checked is upper_body_detector, which uses RGBD camera to detect humans.
+As name suggests it needs to see upper part of body - this will be a problem if we want our robot to stay close, also in this case it didn't perform very well and was slower.

 {% include googleDrivePlayer.html id="1v5Gbrjno0eyKzPT_semViFL2a51i5ab7/preview" %}